Shine-Bright-Meow/meowCarrier/README.md

 > Set PCB Thickness to 1.0 if you are using the case from this repository.

 > [!NOTE]
-> JLCPCB usually produces Green colored PCB the quickness.
+> JLCPCB usually manufactures Green colored PCB the quickest.
 Other colors have additional days added.

 > [!NOTE]
 > For Remove Order Number, when "Specify a location" is selected, it will the order number will be printed at where the text **JLCJLCJLCJLC** is located.
 In this case, at the bottom of the TP4056 module footprint.